 “Injustice anywhere is a threat to justice everywhere”

-Potanina (Respondent) v Potanin (Appellant) [2024] UKSC 3 (on appeal from [2021] EWCA Civ 702)
+Potanina (Respondent) v Potanin (Appellant) [2024] UKSC 3 (appeal from [2021] EWCA Civ 702).

 Background to the Appeal

 Immediately after the couple were divorced in 2014 the wife obtained a UK investor visa and bought a flat in London.
-Since 2017 she has been habitually resident in England.
+Since 2017, she has been habitually resident in England.
 In 2018 she applied for permission to seek a financial remedy under Part III of the 1984 Act.

 The wife appealed against this decision to the Court of Appeal.
 The Court of Appeal took the law to be that the power to set aside may only be exercised where there is some “compelling reason” to do so and in practice only where the court has been misled.
 Furthermore, the Court of Appeal held that it must be possible to demonstrate such a compelling reason by a “knockout blow”.
-They concluded that on the facts of this case the judge had not been materially misled at the initial hearing.
-It followed that the judge had not been entitled to set aside his original order granting permission, which should therefore be restored.
+The Court of Appeal concluded that the judge had not been materially misled in the initial hearing.
+Therefore, he could not set aside the original order, and it restored that order.
+The husband then appealed to the Supreme Court.

 Judgment